 If your intention is to eventually sell your sublimation products, it is best that you only download fonts with commercial license because keeping track of what is for personal-use only and what you can use for your business can get confusing.

-Look at this example of a Premium License from FontBundles.
+Look at this example of a Single Sales License from CreativeFabrica below.
 It allows you to use it for personal and commercial use so that’s great.
 But make sure you read the entire license because it does have limitations.
+All the free fonts we offer are covered under this license.

 How many fonts should be used in a design?